-This 40-hour program is designed to provide operations-level and technician-level skills to all participants.
+A collaborative partnership between the Cook County Department of Homeland Security & Emergency Management and NIPSTA supports this 40-hour program designed to provide operations-level and technician-level skills to all participants.
 The course meets all technician-level requirements outlined in the new Tower Rescue Chapter of NFPA 1670 (2014 Edition).

-Student Requirements: Bring lunch, helmet, Class 3 harness, work boots & rope rescue gloves.
+Student Requirements: Lunch, helmet, Class 3 harness, work boots & rope rescue gloves.

 Program Prerequisites: Vertical II or Rope Rescue-Technician Level

 Departments may not hold spots.
 Individual student names are required at the time of registration